code0monkey1/flight-entries-express-typescript/README.md

  >  it is recommended that `within a` flat `directory`, `each file` with a valid node module extension has a `unique filename`.

+1. Create a `sensitive` diary entry type , which will be sent to the frontend ( and has the comment removed ) .
+Create a `type alias` for it too , for code readability

+       const se